typedt/random-haskell-notes/reader.md

 # The Reader Monad, MonadReader Class, and ReaderT Transformer

-Special monad type classes and their instances re defined in mtl. eg., MonadReader class, MonadState class.
+Some common and useful monad typeclasses and their instances are defined in mtl. eg., MonadReader class, MonadState class.

 Concrete monad transformers are defined in transformers.